-- Both search forward from initial state, and backwards from goal. - Stop when the two searches meet in the middle. - Problem: how do we search backwards from goal?? - predecessor of node n = all nodes that have n as successor - this may not always be easy to compute! - if several goal states, apply predecessor function to them just as we applied successor (only works well if goals are explicitly known; may be difficult if goals only characterized implicitly). - for bidirectional search to work well, there must be an efficient way to check whether a given node belongs to the other search tree. - select a given search algorithm for each half.
+- Both search forward from initial state, and backwards from goal. - Stop when the two searches meet in the middle. - Problem: how do we search backwards from goal?? - predecessor of node n = all nodes that have n as successor - this may not always be easy to compute! - if several goal states, apply predecessor function to them just as we applied successor (only works well if goals are explicitly known; may be difficult if goals only characterized implicitly).

+- Problem: how do we search backwards from goal?? (cont.) - ... - for bidirectional search to work well, there must be an efficient way to check whether a given node belongs to the other search tree. - select a given search algorithm for each half.